chipster/chipster-openshift/shibboleth_tutorial.md

 	&& touch /etc/apache2/ports.conf
 ```

 We are going to configure the Apache and shibd by mounting a new directtory (called *secret* in OpenShift) containing the configuration files.
-For Apache we can simply mount it to ´/etc/apache2/sites-enabled´, where Apache will automatically look for all files ending with ´.conf´.
+For Apache we can simply mount it to `/etc/apache2/sites-enabled`, where Apache will automatically look for all files ending with `.conf`.
 On the contrary, shibd has a lot of configuration files in the same directory and we want to replace only some of them, so we can't simply replace the whole directory.
-Instead we create a new directory ´/etc/shibboleth/secret´ and replace the relevant configuration files with a symlink pointing to that directory.
-The default `shibbleth2.xml´ is copied to the folder ´secret´ so that we can test that the *shibd* starts even before we have configured it.
+Instead we create a new directory `/etc/shibboleth/secret` and replace the relevant configuration files with a symlink pointing to that directory.
+The default `shibbleth2.xml` is copied to the folder `secret` so that we can test that the *shibd* starts even before we have configured it.

 ```dockerfile